Farama-Foundation/Arcade-Learning-Environment/docs/environments/tennis.md

 ## Description

 You control the orange player playing against a computer-controlled blue player.
-The game follows the rules of tennis.The first player to win at least 6 games with a margin of at least two games wins the match.
+The game follows the rules of tennis.
+The first player to win at least 6 games with a margin of at least two games wins the match.
 If the score is tied at 6-6, the first player to go 2 games up wins the match.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=555)